alii13/Hydration-hero/PRIVACY_POLICY.md

-# Privacy Policy for Water Reminder - Daily Hydration Tracker
+# Privacy Policy for WaterMinder - Hydration Reminder & Tracker

 **Last updated**: October 26, 2025

 ## Overview

-Water Reminder is committed to protecting your privacy.
+WaterMinder is committed to protecting your privacy.
 This privacy policy explains how the extension handles data.

 ## Data Collection

-**Water Reminder does NOT collect, store, or transmit any personal data to external servers.**
+**WaterMinder does NOT collect, store, or transmit any personal data to external servers.**

 All data remains on your local device and is never sent to us or any third party.